sagemath/trac_to_gh/Issue 4700.md

 # Issue 4700: Move existing javascript packages in extcode to their own spkg packages

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4700

 Original creator: jason